 - spend more time in the hospital as a result of their asthma

-- take steroid tablets long-term
+- need steroid tablets long-term

 Treatment options for severe asthma can vary depending on the symptoms and how a person responds to certain medications.

-It is important to seek the advice of a specialist, who can help determine which specific treatments are best for each person.
+A specialist can help determine which specific treatments are best for each person.